 I should explain this shirt.
 It’s from Run Naked Sports in California.
 It was sent to me as a gift from my marathon buddy Amy.
 She blogs as well, but with a longer list of marathons.
 When I first met her at the Kiawah Island marathon, she was wearing a similar shirt.
 After the obligatory jokes, we made friends pretty much instantly.
-Here’s a link to her blog.
-Also, here’s a link to her article the race we ran together.
-(Oh, and here’s a link to my post on the Kiawah Island Marathon from 2008.)
+Here’s a link to my post on the Kiawah Island Marathon from 2008.

 Amy has been a source of internet support since I met her.
 As this marathon approached, she would post encouraging comments on my Facebook page, send me messages… you know, all the good stuff.
 Then out of the blue she asked for my home address and sent me this shirt.
 Clearly I don’t deserve her.